-VisionID has aligned itself with the worlds leading suppliers of barcode scanner technology.
-We are pleased to present our portfolio of products that are designed for use in every industry and for every application.
+VisionID has aligned itself with the world’s leading suppliers of barcode scanner technology.
+Our portfolio of products are designed for use in every industry and for every application.
 We also have a range of rugged scanners for the tougher environments which are available in corded and cordless variations.

 A barcode is essentially a message encoded in a set of lines and spaces of different widths.

 These messages contain important product information which, when scanned, is interpreted into numbers or letters in order to identify the item.
 There are two different types of barcode that you may come across in your business: linear and data matrix.

 - Barcode symbology is essentially alphabets in which different widths of bars and spaces are combined to form characters and, ultimately, a message.